Akosua Adoma Owusu

 BIOGRAPHY

-She earned her BA in Media Studies and Studio Art from the University of Virginia and an MFA in Film and Video and Fine Art from CalArts in 2008.
-In 2021-2022, Owusu held an appointment as the Robert Gardner Fellow at Harvard University in the Department of Art, Film and Visual Studies.
-She previously taught at Georgetown University, Northern Virginia Community College, Pratt Institute, National Film And Television Institute (NAFTI), and at the MFA Summer program at Bard College.
-Owusu served as a 2023 Arts Envoy for the U.S. Embassy in Ghana and has participated on juries and selection committees for numerous film organizations.
+In 2021-2022, Owusu served as the Robert Gardner Fellow at Harvard University’s Department of Art, Film, and Visual Studies.
+She has also taught at Georgetown University, Northern Virginia Community College, Pratt Institute, National Film And Television Institute (NAFTI), and the MFA Summer Program at Bard College.
+In 2023, she served as an Arts Envoy for the U.S. Embassy in Ghana and has participated on juries and selection committees for numerous film organizations.
 She is currently an Assistant Professor in the Cathy Hughes School of Communications, Department of Media, Journalism, and Film at Howard University.